narwhalhorned/coinbase-data-pipeline/README.md

 ### For Data Scientists:
 - Data scientists can directly access the data stored in the S3 bucket or PostgreSQL database for advanced analytics and modeling.

 ---

-## Contact

-For questions or issues, please open an issue in this repository or contact me personally.

----